 I love what I do here at Fantastic Feasts.
-Twice a month I get to celebrate two of my favorite thing -- food and science fiction -- and usually it's not a tough task.
-I get a show, think about what I want to cook, make it, document the process, make any necessary adjustments, eat it (my favorite) and then write about it!
+Twice a month I get to celebrate two of my favorite things -- food and science fiction -- and usually it's not a tough task.
+I get a show, think about what I want to cook, make it, document the process, make any necessary adjustments, eat it (my favorite), and then write about it!
 Not hard.

 Until this assignment.

 About two weeks ago I got a message from my editor.
 (This may or may not be 100% factual in my relaying of our conversation.)

 Editor: So, I want you to make Alex's Lasagna from The Expanse.
 It was in the first episode of Season 2.

 Me: I'm Italian so this is gonna be a breeze.